5calV/homelab-panel/README.md

 The logo of your apps need to be 64x64 px.
 You can just edit the file's names, button texts and URLs in the HTML files to add your own logos / links.

-There is space for 12 logos / links in each category
+There is space for 12 logos / links in each category.